sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 ---
 **Cleaning**

-Cleaning is called when a sarcophagus is not unwrapped on time (meaning `m of n` archaeologists did not complete their duties).
+Cleaning is called when a sarcophagus is not unwrapped on time (meaning `m of n` archaeologists did not complete their duties by the time of `resurrection + resurrection window`).
 The purpose of this method is to redistribute locked funds and update archaeologist reputation statistics.

 - It's possible **some** of the archaeologists responsible for unwrapping have completed their duties, but not enough to reveal the outer layer private key.